isomerpages/gb-assist/pages/solutionrepo/solution795.md

 ---
-title: Trend Micro - Package (Worry Free Protection)
+title: COVID-19 Support Singtel - Microsoft 365 - Package (Business Standard)
 permalink: /productivity-solutions-grant/solutionrepo/solution795
 ---

 #### Description

-A cloud-based endpoint solution which secures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks.
+Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Tem as the main communication.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Singtel-Trend_Micro_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Desensitised_Singtel-Office_365_Annex_3_CR_wef_21_July_20209(mti)_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria